BarthPaleologue/Blog/content/posts/planetary-level-of-detail-1/index.md

 The gist of it is that we want a lot of details where the player is looking, and save as much resources everywhere else.

-I have been developping [Cosmos Journeyer](https://cosmosjourneyer.com)'s planet renderer for more than 3 years now, and I will share some of the insights I have found while doing it.
+I have been developing [Cosmos Journeyer](https://cosmosjourneyer.com)'s planet renderer for more than 3 years now, and I will share some of the insights I have found while doing it.

 The most important trick, the one we will talk about today, is the terrain dynamic level of detail (LoD): a way to render fine details close to the player's eyes, and reducing the quality the further away we look.